playframework/playframework/documentation/manual/gettingStarted/IDE.md

 You can easily start a debugger session for a Play application using default **Run/Debug Configuration** settings.

-For a more detailed information, see the Play Framework 2.0  tutorial at the following URL:
+For more detailed information, see the Play Framework 2.0  tutorial at the following URL:

 <http://confluence.jetbrains.com/display/IntelliJIDEA/Play+Framework+2.0>